ChanthMiao/sthash/README.md

 ## Symbols Exported

-Everyone can create his own hash library userd for `ngx_http_stunnel_module` easily.
+Everyone can create his own hash library used for `ngx_http_stunnel_module` easily.
 Make sure that follow symbols are accessiable in your library.

 | symbol       | description       | must |
 | ------------ | ----------------- | ---- |